 Depending on the severity of the condition, you may lose control of your muscles and feel weak.
 Stopping your exercise immediately is the first step to treating hyponatremia.

 If you're an athlete, it's important to be aware of the signs of dehydration while exercising.
-Proper hydration can reduce your performance and slow down your training gains.
+Improper hydration or low levels of hydration can reduce your performance and slow down your training gains.